ndrean/demo-solidjs-websockets/README.md

 - navigation with tabs.
 - prefetching data on image hovering.
 - include a `SolidJS` component that renders a table with the WebSocket connection to an endpoint to preprend data in realtime.
-This component can send the data to the server.
+This component sends the data to the server via an `Elixir.Channel` where it is saved into an `SQLite` database.
 - include a `SolidJS` component that uses the lightweight Javascript charting `ApexCharts`.
 We visualize data sent from a WebSocket client (a server module powered by [Fresh](https://github.com/bunopnu/fresh)).
 He set a PubSub between the Fresh server and an `Elixir.Channel`, and then push via the Channel to the browser.

 ## Esbuild plugins